mlukan/GDA3B2021/git-presentation/README.md

 2. Provides CI/CD integration
 3. 2-factor authentication using OTP authenticator
 4. Command line access allowed using https with access token

+### Here you can create your access token in gitlab:
+User > Preferences > Access tokens